sl4m/skim.cc/_posts/2010-07-13-ui-mockups-nosql-code-retreat.markdown

 *Code Retreat with Corey Haines*

 Corey stopped by the 8th Light office and guided us on a session of his code retreat.
-It's the original code retreat that [inspired the code retreat sessions](http://skim.cc/2010/06/09/day-2-railsconf-2010/) I participated at BohConf (at RailsConf) this year.
+It's the original code retreat that [inspired the code retreat sessions](http://skim.cc/2010/06/09/day-2-railsconf-2010/) I participated at BohConf (at RailsConf) this past month.
 We all paired up and TDD'd to our heart's content in an attempt to create Conway's Game of Life.
 Here are some notes I wrote down from the session:

 * don't immediately jump to abstractions
 * create smaller scopes